DayuanTan/AI-TensorFlow-Blockchain-Certificate/Enterprise_Design_Thinking_IBM/Readme.md

 # 1. The Enterprise Design Thinking Framework

+What is design thinking?
+- a human-centered, iterative method for problem solving

+Who can use design thinking?
+- Anyone

+What makes Enterprise Design Thinking different?
+- it’s more effective for enterprise teams and their problems

 Take a minute to explore the vocabulary of Enterprise Design Thinking.

 ## The Principles